codecrafting-io/adoldap/README.md

 The **main feature** that AdoLDAP provides is a **seamless way to authenticate on AD** with LDAP using the current security context of the thread in execution.
 This is a feature that is implemented by the [**ADODB Active Directory Interface**](https://docs.microsoft.com/en-us/windows/win32/adsi/searching-with-activex-data-objects-ado), which can be used through **COM objects** whithin PHP language (or any COM aware language).
 Usually this means if the current user are logged on a domain, and this user have permission to search on AD (which likely will), the ADODB don't require especific cridentials to connect.

 In another words, now you can create web applications that to search through LDAP without the need of a especific read/write user to connect.
-For example, you can have use [**Windows Authentication**](https://docs.microsoft.com/en-us/iis/configuration/system.webserver/security/authentication/windowsauthentication/) setup and take benefits from seamless search information about the current authenticated user.
+For example, you can have use [**Windows Authentication**](https://docs.microsoft.com/en-us/iis/configuration/system.webserver/security/authentication/windowsauthentication/) setup and take the benefit of a seamless search information about the current authenticated user.
 You also can test on your local machine even not having Windows Authentication.

 ## Requirements